Wildhoney/Memoria/README.md

 Contributions
 -------

 You're more than welcome to contribute to the Memoria project!
-Please include unit tests for any additional features you add, and I'll be more than happy to merge it in!
+Please include unit tests and it'll be more than happily merged in.

 Clearing Storage
 -------

-Since a form submission is no guarantee that the form data was retrieved successfully, Memoria leaves it entirely up to you to clear the stored form data.
+Since a form submission is no guarantee that the form data was received successfully, Memoria leaves it entirely up to you to clear the stored form data.

 Simply invoke `memoria.clear('form-name');` on your form submission, AJAX request `onSuccess` handler, etc... once you're sure the data has been safely received.